budchevy/pdsnd_github-1/README.md

 ### Description
-This program will allow you to run SQL queries for bike rideshare data in several cities
+This program will allow you to run SQL queries for bike rideshare data in several cities and across a multitude of time frames.

 ### Files used
 final.py